-If you're not sure which section you should be using, please call Customer Service (phone numbers are printed on the back cover of this booklet).
-You can also get help or information from government organizations such as your SHIP (Chapter 2, Section 3, of this booklet has the phone numbers for this program).
+If you're not sure which section you should be using, call Customer Service (phone numbers are printed on the back cover of this booklet).
+You can also get help or information from government organizations such as your State Health Insurance Assistance Program (Chapter 2, Section 3, of this booklet has the phone numbers for this program).

-SECTION 5 Your medical care: How to ask for a coverage decision or make an appeal
+SECTION 6 Your medical care: How to ask for a coverage decision or make an appeal